-The process flow diagram for the processing plant was derived from the metallurgical testwork (bench-scale and pilot-scale) and manufacturers' test results to meet the design criteria.
-The material balance for the major process inputs and outputs at plant nominal capacity is presented in Table 75 below (the concentrates and grades presented in the table below are final commercial products and include the effect of dry commercial sieving - they are slightly different from the metallurgical recoveries and grades).
-The overall site water balance is shown in Figure 69.
+The process flow diagrams for the processing plant were derived from the metallurgical testwork (bench-scale and pilot-scale) and manufacturers' test results to meet the design criteria.
+The material balance for the major process inputs and outputs at plant nominal capacity is presented in Table 17-2 below (the concentrates and grades presented in the table below are final commercial products and include the effect of dry commercial sieving - they are slightly different from the metallurgical recoveries and grades).